Information for First-Time Guests

 For taller guests looking for more legroom, DPAC recommends seats in the Grand Tier, Section 6, Row J. Seats in this aisle offer several inches of added leg room.
 For guests of size, DPAC also has 30-inch-wide bariatric seating available in all sections of the theater.
 In addition, DPAC also has aisle seats with removable armrests that rotate open (and allow greater accessibility in and out of the seat) and affords some extra seat width.
-For more information on any of these seating options please contact our Ticket Center at 919.680.2787 or email us at [email protected].
+For more information on any of these seating options please contact our Blue Cross Blue Shield of North Carolina - Ticket Center at DPAC at 919.680.2787 or email us at [email protected].

 Come Early.
 Don't Be Late.